eveninglatte/crackmes-one/1-2/Find_password/writeup.md

 So, it seems that the `encrypt()` function just subtracts 10 from every letter in `input`.

-Given all that, I created a small keygen that generated the password:
+Given all that, I created a small keygen that reverses the encryption and generates the password from the encrypted key:

 ```py
 key = "9J<q=^':h*#*d:#+Jh*9)#'+#>)'Bs"